Short-Term Rental Tax Strategy Guide for Real Estate Investors

 - The owner materially participates

-This creates a unique opportunity to reduce taxes across your entire income.
+This creates a unique opportunity to reduce taxes across other sources of income when the activity qualifies as non-passive.

 Material Participation Requirements

-To qualify, you must meet IRS material participation tests, such as:
+To qualify, you must meet one of the IRS material participation tests, such as:

 Before You Move Forward

-• Cost segregation deductions provide little or no current benefit
+• Cost segregation deductions may provide little immediate benefit

 • Tax positions may need to be corrected later